Für Elise – Best Video Performances and More

 Ivo Pogorelich

 Born in Belgrade in 1958, to a Croatian father and a Serbian mother, Ivo Pogorelich became a Croatian citizen after the breakup of Yugoslavia.
-In 1980 he entered the X International Chopin Piano Competition in Warsaw but was eliminated in the third round, prompting juror Martha Argerich to resign from the jury in protest, calling Pogorelić a “genius”.
-Pogorelić gave his debut recital in New York’s Carnegie Hall in 1981.
+In 1980 he entered the 10th International Chopin Piano Competition in Warsaw but was eliminated in the third round, prompting juror Martha Argerich to resign from the jury in protest, calling Pogorelich a “genius”.
+Pogorelich gave his debut recital at Carnegie Hall in New York in 1981.
+You can watch him play Beethoven’s Sonatas No. 27 in E minor and No. 32 in C minor on YouTube.

 Für Elise by Beethoven on a YouTube thumbnail with pianist Ivo Pogorelich.